-Advance Notice.
-Applicants are required to file a 45-day advance notice before filing an application with the Commission.
-The advance notice must be sent by certified mail to:
+Advance Submission.
+Applicants are required to file a 45-day advance submission before filing an application with the Commission.
+The advance submission must be sent by first-class mail, personal delivery, or any other means authorized by the persons entitled to service to: